LayanJethwa/intrusive-revision/README.md

 ## Installation

 To install the app, simply head over to the releases tab, download the apk for the latest release, and open it on your Android device.
 A phone will work best (if the screen is wider than it is long, ie. a tablet, it may not work as intended)

+The current release has been quickly hacked together to meet a deadline, so may be buggy.

 ## Features